rhnkl/SolarSpammer/README.md

 ```

 ## About
 Solar spammer is a fairly simple application that spams, and pretty well at that.
+Due to it's keyboard automation nature, this program will work on nearly any chatting appliction!
 Created by Pixeloid, but SbCoiner also helped :)

 ## Installing